noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

 the Humans.

 If the Six Kings just annihilated the Demon Lord's army in the blink of an eye, what would the Humans think when they saw it?
-The answer would simply be “a far more powerful Demon than the Demon Lord is attacking”.
+The answer would simply be: A far more powerful Demon than the Demon Lord is attacking.

 [...A threat far surpassing the Demon Lord has arrived.
 The people would wield their swords to their deaths.
 If that happens, the story will no longer end with